GSAPP-CDP/Smorgasbord/src/content/modules/17-Ambient Computing: Interactivity/readme.md

 # Sequence: Ambient Computing: Interactivity
 ## Sequence Summary:
+Ambient computing broadly refers to computing done through ambient or contextual information on the many devices we use(smart home products, wearables, a work computer) to create seamless experiences relevant to the context of the environment.

+embedded: many networked devices are integrated into the environment context aware: these devices can recognize you and your situational context

-This sequence of modules introduces concepts of ambient computing including inclding interactivity inside of Processing.
-You will learn how to use Processing and create an interactive sketch.
-You will learn how to connect Processing to Microservices using Webhooks; how to work with sound and speech with a microphone and speakers; how to work with Processing Libraries; and how to track the movement of objects and people via a webcam.
+This sequence of modules introduces concepts of ambient computing including interactivity in [Processing](https://processing.org/).
+You will learn how to use Processing to create interactive and user interfaces that are spatial.
+You will learn how to connect Processing to smart home products and web apps using Webhooks; how to work with sound and speech with a microphone and speakers; how to work with Processing Libraries; and how to track the movement of objects and people via a webcam.
 ## Why?
-ambient computing
+Ambient computing is an umbrella term for the hardware, software, user experience and human-computer interactions that can occur through ambient through  often distributed devices that don't require the direct interaction
 low code prototypeability
 interactivity